carlos-granados/github-tools/README.md

 ### Find And Replace

 This one allows you to do a "find and replace" in all comments in the GitHub page.
 Useful when you need to change the same text in multiple comments without having to edit them individually.

+### Copy button

+This one adds a copy button to all GitHub comments, making it easier to copy them when you need to use similar comments in different files or PRs

+### Comparison editor